zero-one-group/monorepo/README.md

 6. Initialize template submodule: `pnpm submodule:init`
 7. Update submodule (optional): `pnpm submodule:update`

-Find and replace the `myorg` namespace string with your own organization or project-specific namespace.
+Find and replace the `myorg` namespace and `example.com` string with your own organization or project-specific namespace.
 This is necessary to ensure that all configurations, dependencies, and references are correctly aligned with your project's unique identifier.
 This includes updating any configuration files, package names, and other references throughout the codebase where `myorg` is used.

 ### Golang application